royeradames/royeradames-angular-tutorial/src/assets/testing/types-of-tests.md

 - End-to-end

 > When testing text always check for the text containing something instead of a exact match.
 Makes your test less fragile.

+> Integration test in angular can be handle by the generate spec file, and the unit testing can be handle by creating a file `<component name>.unit.spec.ts`
+> Or handle all unit and integration testing in the generated spec file.
 ## In this tutorial

 - Integration tests: components + template